Sim10XXX/quake2-full/readme.md

 #### 3 Perks
 - Quick Revive
     - Prevents death and gives invincibility for 10 seconds
+    - You lose all perks on revive
+    - You will drop your tertiary weapon if you lose mule kick
 - Juggernog
     - Halves all damage taken
 - Mule Kick